peterdeweese/OpenTerminal-iTerm/README.md

 ## What is this?

-A very simple plug-in for XCode that adds a short cut menu option to the File menu which opens a new terminal window in the current project.
+A very simple plug-in for XCode that adds a short cut menu option to the File menu which opens a new iTerm window in the current project.

 ## How to use it?